 Our female rosybill duck was born here at the Zoo in 2001.

 Status in the Wild

-International Union for the Conservation of Nature (IUCN) status: Unlisted.
+International Union for the Conservation of Nature (IUCN) status: Least concern.

 These birds can be found in Central Chile, south to Chiloe Island, east across Argentina to Paraguay, Uruguay and Northern Patagonia.
 They are usually found in lake areas with dense vegetation.

 They feed mainly on water plants.